gangadharvhatkar/git-demo/README.md

 # Sub Header

-This is sub header for GIT sample.
+This is sub header for GIT sample!